Homes Under $500K in Big Bear Lake

 Year-over-Year

-Mountain resort market stabilizing post-pandemic surge; remote work demand sustains modest growth despite seasonal volatility.
+Mountain resort community stabilizes after post-pandemic boom; remote work demand sustains modest appreciation.

 💰 Price Range